Callavia: Distribution

-C. broegeri is known from the Lower Cambrian of Newfoundland (Brigus Formation, Branchian Series, Conception Bay), Nova Scotia (between Docters Brook and Malignant Brook, northernmost Antigonish Highlands), Canada, and Massachusetts, USA (Weymouth Formation, Pearl street, North Weymouth, Mill Cove, Norfolk County).
+C. broeggeri is known from the Lower Cambrian of Newfoundland (Brigus Formation, Branchian Series, Conception Bay), Nova Scotia (between Docters Brook and Malignant Brook, northernmost Antigonish Highlands), Canada, and Massachusetts, USA (Weymouth Formation, Pearl street, North Weymouth, and probably Hoppin Hill Reservoir, North Attleboro).

+C. choffati is known from the Iberian Peninsula in the Elvas Municipality in Portugal and in several localities in the Huelva Province, Spain.
+C. callavei is found in the Comley Limestone in Shropshire, England.